calvinmfloyd/grobblR/README.md

   - One way to control heights and widths of the grobs is by tweaking the `p` (standing for *proportion*) parameter within both `grob_row()` and `grob_col()`.
-  - The default for `p` is 1, but let’s see what happens when we tweak it for a grid-system with two grob-rows:
+  - The default for `p` is 1, but sizes change if `p` differs from that.

 <!-- end list -->